Edward-Phillips/shakespearianPokemon/README.md

 ## Using Docker

-1. [Install Docker](https://docs.docker.com/get-docker/) and [docker-compse](https://docs.docker.com/compose/install/) on your machine.
+1. [Install Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.
-1. you will need to set your environmental variables in a .env file to configure your api url, database urls and  shakespeare translation key if you have one. check out the .env.example file for more information on the database urls.
-1. checkout the repository:
+The environmental variables are set in the 'docker.env.' file, if you have a funtranslation api key, set it there under FUNTRANSLATIONS_API_SECRET.
+If you are using an external pokemon api, update the POKEAPI_ADDRESS variable.

 ```
 git clone https://github.com/Edward-Phillips/shakespearianPokemon.git